Plant care and cultivation

 Nerve plant

 Plants from the genus Fittonia have small leaves with veins of many colors depending on the species.
 This is why they have been given the common name of ‘nerve plants’, since the veins in their leaves look like the endings of the human nervous system.
 It grows as a low and extensive herbaceous plant.
 It needs partial sun to maintain its natural shape.
 In the absence of light, the stems tend to lengthen.
+Besides their decorative appeal, nerve plants are known for their calming presence, adding a touch of tranquility to any room.

 Purchase a red varietal of this plant with the affiliate link below: